Faculty Recruiting Guidelines

 When a portion of the salary or start-up package is funded by the Vice President for Research office, please ensure VPR approval is obtained on the Request for Provost Office Offer Letter prior to submission to the Provost’s Office.
 Unless directed otherwise by the dean or search committee, an electronic new hire packet, including the offer letter, required new hire forms, and information about the campus, will be provided via email to the candidate at the email address provided on the Request for Provost Official Offer Letter to Hire.
 The email will include an option for the candidate to request the new hire packet in hard copy.
 The dean and department director/chair will be copied on the new hire packet email from the Provost’s Office to the candidate.
 If there are any specific documents that you would like candidates from your college or department to receive as part of the new hire packet, please contact Stewart Berkinshaw (email@example.com).
 Note: Should the candidate request a copy of the offer in writing prior to receiving the official offer letter from the Provost, the Chair or Director may provide a letter or email listing the components of the offer that he/she is recommending to the Dean.
 The letter or email must indicate that the offer is “unofficial” and that “the official offer can only be made by the Provost”.

-K. Request for Recruiting Reimbursement: After the recruiting process is complete, the Faculty Recruiting Costs Reimbursement Check-sheet should be completed by the unit and submitted for reimbursement.
+L. Request for Recruiting Reimbursement: After the recruiting process is complete, the CAS Request for Reimbursement for Faculty Recruiting form should be completed by the unit and submitted for reimbursement.
 Each search is allocated $3,000 to be reimbursed to the units for expenses occurred for recruiting.

 REQUIREMENTS FOR TEMPORARY APPOINTMENTS